Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 POWER_OFF_ON_HALT=1
 WAKE_ON_GPIO=0
 ```
-hit CTRL+X and save the file
+Hit CTRL+X and save the file.

 ```
 sudo reboot now
 ```
-The pi should reboot, and now we should be able to go on the desktop with VNC
+The Pi should reboot, and now we should be able to go on the desktop with VNC.
 ## Desktop Time
 open RealVNC

 mothbox.local
 pi and luna
-check save passowrd
+Check save password

-try a command like
+Try a command like:
 ```
 libcamera-hello --info-text "lens %lp" -t 0
 ```